StanfordBioinformatics/Hummingbird/JobExecutionEngine.md

-## Section 12: Job Execution Engine
+## Section 12: Requirements for Running Hummingbird on Cloud Platform

 Hummingbird's job execution engine consists of the following required components: